 Durham Doctoral Studentships

 Durham Doctoral Awards are tenable for three years full-time or five years part-time,

-1. an annual maintenance allowance at Research Council rates (currently £13590 full-time)
+1. an annual maintenance allowance at Research Council rates (currently £14,057 full-time)

+2. fees at overseas rate (currently £14,900 full-time).
 In addition, departments may be able to offer paid teaching and/or research assistance opportunities.

 Who We Are Looking For